Cooperativa del Sur del Cauca

 We stopped roasting Colombian in 1999, when the violence there touched me personally and deeply.
 Then, in 2002, I met a group of young indigenous Arhuaco farmers from the Sierra Nevada mountains trying desperately to break away from conflict, protect their ancient culture and rebuild their lives.
 They helped me heal from my own wounds as well.
-We worked with thse growers, and now the entire coop of COSURCA in Popayan, to protect sacred lands, support elders, preserve indigenous culture and access markets for their organic, fair trade coffees.
+We worked with these growers, and now the entire coop of CoSurCa in Popayan, to protect sacred lands, support elders, preserve indigenous culture and access markets for their organic, fair trade coffees.

 Our Colombian Coffees